 The most accurate way to describe a chemical system theoretically is to treat the entire system quantum mechanically.
 Currently, however, exact quantum mechanical calculations on chemical systems have been restricted to small chemical systems (involving two to six atoms for electronically adiabatic processes and two or three atoms for electronically nonadiabatic processes) because of the computational cost involved.
 On the other hand, classical mechanics may be used to model much larger systems but this is inadequate for systems where quantum effects play an important role.
 "Semiclassical" dynamical methods attempt to find an effective compromise between an entirely quantum mechanical treatment and completely classical treatment.
 In the present paper we are concerned with semiclassical trajectory methods, in which quantum mechanics is used to treat the electronic degrees of freedom, and the nuclear degrees of freedom are modeled as an ensemble of classical trajectories.
-This kind of semiclassical method has been widely used for electronically nonadiabatic collisions and photochemical reactions, and several reviews are available.1-13 the classical trajectories in the ensemble to make sudden hops (also called switches) between the coupled potential energy surfaces.
+This kind of semiclassical method has been widely used for electronically nonadiabatic collisions and photochemical reactions, and several reviews are available.^{1-13}

+Trajectory surface hopping methods^{14-54} are one group of semiclassical trajectory methods which incorporate electronic transitions into the overall dynamics by allowing the classical trajectories in the ensemble to make sudden hops (also called switches) between the coupled potential energy surfaces.
 Specifically, each trajectory in the ensemble is propagated independently, and at small time intervals along each trajectory, a hopping probability is computed.
-Tully proposed a fewest-switches prescription for the hopping probability such that the nuclear and electronic degrees of freedom evolve self-consistently.22 In the widely used anteater implementation of TSH, trajectories hop between states according to the hopping probability.
+Tully proposed a fewest-switches prescription for the hopping probability such that the nuclear and electronic degrees of freedom evolve self-consistently.22 In the widely-used anteater implementation of TSH, trajectories hop between states according to the hopping probability.